aidtopia/fortran-adventure/README.md

 Many ports have been based on extended versions (more rooms, puzzles, and treasures).
 Many have modernized aspects of the experience, like replacing the ALL CAPS text with mixed case, adding a status bar, etc.  Most have made simplifying changes, like the elimination of wizard mode.

 I don't really mind some changes, like mixed-case text.
 Then again, a status bar changes the feel of the game more than I would have expected.
-And I wanted to be able to again experience the challenge of proving I'm a wizard in order to play when the cave is closed.
+And I wanted to once again experience the challenge of proving I'm a wizard in order to play when the cave is closed.

 Even the best ports have introduced subtle differences and sometimes even bugs.
-So any visible change is&mdash;to me&mdash; a red flag that something could be wrong.
+So any visible change is&mdash;to me&mdash;a red flag.

 My particular pet peeves are omissions or bugs that break some of the methods of navigating the world.
 There were various ways to navigate in portions, both above ground and below.
 But all anyone remembers is that you had to use compass directions.
 Part of the problem is that the other forms of travel were often broken in the ports.
-Subsequent "text adventure games" and "interactive fiction", regardless of genre, solidified the compass as the one true way to navigate and that has always disappointed me.
+Subsequent text adventure games and works of interactive fiction, regardless of genre, solidified the compass as the one true way to navigate, and that has always disappointed me.
 It's difficult to demonstrate the alternatives in the game that started the category because it's one of the most common ways the ports behave differently than the original.

 Why aren't there ports based on the original, canonical source?

 Those who have wanted to port the game have been warned away from using the early versions of the source because it makes "extensive" use of peculiar features of DEC Fortran IV on the PDP-10.
-And so many ports are based on prior ports that may have already introduced changes and/or bugs.

-I will not be turned away.
+I would not be turned away.

-I want to play the game as it was when I first played it.
+I wanted to play the game as it was when I first played it.

-Rather than attempt yet another port (and thus inject my own bugs), I set out to write <strike>an interpreter</strike> _a translator_ for the minimal subset of Fortran IV necessary to run the Adventure from the original unaltered source code and data file.
+So rather than attempt yet another port (and thus inject my own bugs), I set out to write <strike>an interpreter</strike> _a translator_ for the minimal subset of Fortran IV necessary to run the Adventure from the original unaltered source code and data file.
 (See Note 2.)

-And that means I have to deal with hazards of the aforementioned peculiar features.
+And that means I had to face with hazards of the aforementioned peculiar features.

 So let's [dive in](docs/peculiar.md).